Workers Comp Settlement: What You Should Know

 - Permanent Partial Disability: These benefits are paid to you by the insurance company if your doctor says you will have a permanent impairment due to your injury.

-Payer Law Group is the workers’ compensation attorney Orlando natives trust.
+Payer Law is the workers’ compensation attorney Orlando natives trust.
 We are here to help with all workers comp settlement cases in the Orlando area.
 We assist our clients after an accident to ensure that they don’t suffer any more than they already have.
 Call or visit us today to have a free consultation!